mnot/redbot/README.md

 By default, REDbot will listen on localhost port 8000.
 This can be adjusted in `config.txt`.
 Running REDbot behind a reverse proxy is recommended, if it is to be exposed to the Internet.

-You should also create the directory referenced by the 'save_dir' configuration variable, and make sure that it's writable to the REDbot process.
-This is where REDbot stores state files, and you should configure a cron job to regularly clean it.
-For example:
+If you want to allow people to save test results, create the directory referenced by the 'save_dir' configuration variable, and make sure that it's writable to the REDbot process.

-> 0 * * * * find /var/state/redbot/ -mmin +360 -exec rm {} \;

 ### Running REDbot with Docker